-- The manager hearing the case / chair of the panel will introduce those present and their roles, explain the case to be considered, the procedure to be followed and the format of the hearing - The School's representative presents their case including calling any witnesses and referring to written submissions / evidence.
-The Employee and their representative and panel may ask questions of the School's representative or any witnesses - The Employee or their representative presents their case including calling any witnesses, referring to written submissions and presenting any mitigating circumstances.
-The School's representative and panel may ask questions of the Employee and their representative or any witnesses. - Adjournments may be requested by both parties or by the manager / panel during the hearing - Both parties have the opportunity to sum up their cases, with the Employee or their representative having the final word. - The hearing will then be adjourned whilst the manager / panel deliberates over the evidence.
-If further clarity is required both parties or witnesses may be recalled and the hearing reconvened so that all parties may hear any additional evidence - Where possible the hearing will be reconvened and the Employee advised verbally of the outcome following the conclusion of the process and the Panel's deliberations.
-On occasion it may not be possible to determine an outcome on the day of the hearing, in which case the panel will reconvene at the earliest possible opportunity to make a decision.
-Where the panel reconvenes, the outcome will be communicated in writing to the Employee. - In all circumstances the Employee will be advised in writing of the outcome of the hearing usually within 5 working days of the decision being made.
+- The Manager hearing the case / Chair of the Panel will introduce those present and their roles, explain the case to be considered, the procedure to be followed and the format of the Hearing - The School's Representative presents their case including calling any witnesses and referring to written submissions / evidence.
+The Employee and their Representative and panel may ask questions of the School's Representative or any witnesses - The Employee or their Representative presents their case including calling any witnesses, referring to written submissions and presenting any mitigating circumstances.
+The School's Representative and Panel may ask questions of the Employee and their Representative or any witnesses.

+- Adjournments may be requested by both parties or by the Manager / Panel during the Hearing - Both parties have the opportunity to sum up their cases, with the Employee or their Representative having the final word. - The Hearing will then be adjourned whilst the Manager / Panel deliberates over the evidence.
+If further clarity is required both parties or witnesses may be recalled and the Hearing reconvened so that all parties may hear any additional evidence - Where possible the Hearing will be reconvened and the Employee advised verbally of the outcome following the conclusion of the process and the Panel's deliberations.
+On occasion it may not be possible to determine an outcome on the day of the Hearing, in which case the Panel will reconvene at the earliest possible opportunity to make a decision.
+The Employee and their Representative are not expected to attend.
+Where the Panel reconvenes, the outcome will be communicated in writing to the Employee. - In all circumstances the Employee will be advised in writing of the outcome of the hearing usually within 5 working days of the decision being made.